Who gave us the idea for our Domain Score API?

 Back in 2012, I was in Silicon Valley going through 500 Startups acceleration.
 The project I was, and still am, working on, called WhoAPI was getting initial traction and people were signing up.
 I noticed that some of the companies were large, and to my surprise, I’ve never heard about some of them.
 That’s the beauty of building a global business, there could be a giant company interested in your service on one of the continents, and you’ve never heard of it!

 Fast forward to 2016, I was still chugging along slowly with WhoAPI, with a small team.
 But with several large enterprises as our clients, Adobe, Google, (US) King (Sweden), Mercado Libre (Argentina), eWay (Australia).
 Pretty quickly I realized I should focus on those.
 One problem, I don’t know all the big businesses in the world, so I have to check sign-ups manually.
-Not to mention I actually have to log into administration every day and check every signup.
+Not to mention I actually have to log in to administration every day and check every signup.
 Sure, I could hire a dedicated account manager, but that would cost a fortune.
 Besides, if we get clients from Australia, EU, US, that’s going to work only in certain time zones if we want to follow up on the signup quickly.
 And, as the old adage goes, there had to be a better way!

 Then I remembered what Isac Saldana (founder of Sendgrid) said when he invested in WhoAPI back in 2012.
 Perhaps we could use some of the data we are getting with WhoAPI and create something like a salesforce plugin that would help us rate important emails.
 If anybody understands emails, it’s Isaac Saldana!
 We started working, and during the initial phase, we just rated domains.
-So while we could make the difference from email@example.com from firstname.lastname@example.org, we couldn’t make the difference from email@example.com – firstname.lastname@example.org.
+So while we could make the difference between email@example.com and firstname.lastname@example.org, we couldn’t make the difference from email@example.com – firstname.lastname@example.org.
 However, we are able to rate differently email@example.com from firstname.lastname@example.org or name@NewWebsite.com.

 I’ve never heard of this big company…

-From there, we kept improving our tool, that we used only internally.
+From there, we kept improving our tool, which we used only internally.
 We’ve created an email notification when someone important signs up.
 “Important” deemed by our Domain Score API.
 This way, if I am awake, I can personally email or call on the phone this person who signed up just a few minutes ago.
 Also, inside our email marketing automation workflow, we can set an exclusive list of high profile potential clients.
 After a few months of further improvement and testing, we’ve decided to make this small but remarkable little tool, available to everybody.

 Sign up today and give it a go.
 First 500 requests are free.